The T&E Assessment: NYC Kindergarten Admissions

 Will I receive a report after my child has taken the T&E Assessment?

-No. The results of your child’s assessment will only be sent to the participating schools and organizations to which you have requested that reports be forwarded.
+No. The results of your child’s assessment will be sent only to the participating schools and organizations to which you have requested that reports be forwarded.
 Since the T&E Assessment is considered by the on-going schools as a replacement for the child’s onsite school visit, the results are confidential.

 How much does the T&E Assessment cost and how do I sign up?

 The fee for the T&E Assessment is $300.
 The fee will be waived if you meet the following two criteria:

 2. You have a total household income of less than $150,000